|2010 Census Population:||6,392,017 (16th)|

 There are 80 county subdivisions in Arizona.
 They are all census county divisions (CCDs), which are delineated for statistical purposes, have no legal function, and are not governmental units.
 CCDs were first established in Arizona for the 1960 census.
 Prior to 1960, the minor civil divisions used in the census include supervisorial districts, election precincts, justice precincts, school districts, land-survey townships, and Indian reservations.

 Arizona has 451 places; 90 incorporated places and 361 census designated places (CDPs).
 The incorporated places consist of 45 cities and 45 towns.
 The minimum population threshold required for incorporation is 1,500.

 CENSUS TRACTS/BLOCK GROUPS/BLOCKS

 Arizona has 1,526 tracts, 4,178 block groups, and 241,666 blocks.

-For the 111th Congress (January 2009-January 2011), Arizona has eight congressional districts.
-Beginning with the 113th Congress (January 2013-January 2015), Arizona will have nine congressional districts as a result of reapportionment based on the 2010 Census.
+For the 111th Congress (January 2009-January 2011), Arizona had eight congressional districts.
+For the 113th Congress (January 2013-January 2015), Arizona has nine congressional districts as a result of reapportionment based on the 2010 Census.